-How augmented reality helps the work space.More and more our everyday life is beginning to be surrounded by different types of technology.
+How augmented reality helps the work space.More and more our everyday life is being surrounded by different types of technology.

 It’s going to take a while, but augmented reality will completely reshape the way we work.
 Even the first phase—simply layering digital information and objects over the real world—will help you to do your job faster than normal.
 Big companies like Facebook or Microsoft, are building the hardware and software to develop the perfect AR workplace.
 The companies struggle with what happens in the second phase of AR work as well.
 Once people get used to the virtual office enough to not worry about documents and files, once meetings become multiplayer games and interoffice memos become post-its automatically put on everyone’s desk.
 That’s when things really change like cameras that are always present led to.
 We’ll come up with completely new ways to get things done when we’re always inside an AR display.